 For lots where the number of field density test results is five or more, the compaction standard for each lot shall be represented by the characteristic value of the relative compaction results.
-Unless stated otherwise, the characteristic value shall be calculated as shown in Clause 12 of MRTS01 Introduction to Technical Specifications using the individual relative compaction values determined from each lot.
+Unless stated otherwise, the characteristic value shall be calculated in accordance with MRTS01 Introduction to Technical Specifications using the individual relative compaction values determined from each lot.

-For lots where the number of field density test results is less than five, no individual relative compaction result shall be less than the minimum compaction standard or greater than the maximum compaction standard (Refer Figure 15.1).
+For lots where the number of field density test results is less than five, no individual relative compaction result shall be less than the minimum compaction standard or greater than the maximum compaction standard.